-"Immediate and Present Danger" - Tell the judge (in your petition and your testimony) why you are afraid at this time and why you fear or believe that harm is just around the corner if the abuser is not stopped.
+"Immediate and Present Danger" - Tell the judge (in your petition and your testimony) what happened to cause you to seek a protection order, why you are afraid at this time and why you fear or believe that harm is just around the corner if the abuser is not stopped.
 In addition to describing any recent acts or threats of violence and testifying about fear of immediate physical violence, you can also tell the judge about past acts of domestic violence.

 Sometimes it is hard to remember everything that has happened, but telling the court the whole history will help them evaluate your need for protection.
 Think about the first abuse, the last abuse, and the worst abuse.
 You can also try to remember details by thinking about what season it was, whether it was close to a holiday or birthday, or by asking others to help you remember.
 Some examples of "immediate and present danger" include situations where:

-- the abuser has recently threatened or physically abused a family or household member - the abuser has been previously convicted of, or pleaded guilty, to domestic violence
+- the abuser has recently threatened or physically abused you or a family or household member (be sure to mention if the physical violence has included choking/strangulation or weapons) - the abuser has been previously convicted of, or pleaded guilty, to domestic violence or crimes of assault, menacing, aggravated trespass or a sexually oriented offense